flavorly/vanilla-components/packages/documentation/src/guide/advanced-configuration.md

 ## Style your own components

-That's all clear when you want to override our components, but what if you want to keep a single design system in place and also style your own components?
+That's all clear when you want to override our components, but what if you want to keep a single design system in place and also style your components?
 That's ok!
 You can still include the configuration as it was a "regular" Vanilla component, like the following:

 ```js
 import { createApp } from 'vue'